lechoo/toddmotto.github.com/_posts/2013-03-07-writing-the-best-css-when-building-with-html5.md

 </ul>
 {% endhighlight %}

-Here's what you might be used to seeing to target the above HTML:
+Here's what you might be used to seeing this to target the above HTML:

 {% highlight css %}
 ul {}